denisecase/datafun-central/content/tools/docker/installation/mac-linux/index.md

 #### For Linux

 1. Open a Terminal window.
-2. Run the following command to stop the Docker daemon:
+2. Run the following command to stop the Docker daemon.

 `sudo systemctl stop docker`